By Deborah Goonan, Independent American Communities

 Jan Bergemann, President, CCFJ (Florida)

-President of Florida’s largest homeowner advocacy organization, Cyber Citizens for Justice.
-Website contains a large archive of news reports and editorial opinions relevant to homeowners, condominium, and cooperative associations in Florida.
-The organization also tracks relevant legislation in the Sunshine State.
+Bergemann is President of Florida’s largest homeowner advocacy organization, Cyber Citizens for Justice.
+The extensive CCFJ website contains a treasure trove of news reports and editorial opinions relevant to homeowners, condominium, and cooperative associations in Florida.
+The organization also advocates on behalf of home and condo owners and tracks relevant HOA and condo legislation in the Sunshine State.

 John Colby Cowherd, Attorney, (Virginia and D.C.)